wied03/opal-rspec-formatter/README.md

 ## Limitations:

 ### General
-* Tested on Opal 0.8 and a branch of opal-rspec (see Gemfile)
+* Tested on Opal 0.8, Opal 0.9/master and a branch of opal-rspec (see Gemfile)
 * Right now, the XML is just echo'ed to the console.
 A wrapper task is planned that will write the XML to a file for you.
 * The formatter must be on the Opal load path.
 If it's not, you'll need to append_paths when you define your Rake task (see opal-rspec info)
 * Of the various SPEC_OPTS possibilities RSpec supports, only --require and --format are supported with this GEM